eshwariarumugam/DSA-Using-C/README.md

 - Introduction to pointers
 - arr,&arr,&arr[0]
 - Finding maximum element using pointers
+- Finding minimum element using pointers
+- sum of array element using pointers
+- Address of array element using pointers
 - Reversing an array using pointers
 - Understanding `arr`, `&arr`, and `&arr[0]`
+-
 - Time Complexity analysis

 ---